plaans/gobot-sim/Documentation/communication.md

 # Communication interface

-The messages sent between the server (run by the simulation) and the client which connects use JSON format.
+This file describes how the communication is done between the server inside the simulation and the clients which connect to this server.
+Messages are encoded using JSON format and sent through TCP protocol.
+Below is a more detailed description of the messages sent for both aspects of the communication (sending the state of the simulation and sending commands).

-## State of the simulation
+# State of the simulation

 From the server to the client, the data about the state of the simulation is sent as a concatenation of facts with a format such as `['coordinates','robot1',[300,350]]` for example in the case of the coordinates.
 The message format is the same as presented before, with 'type' = 'static' or 'dynamic' and 'data' containing the concatenation of all data to sent.

 Below are listed the attributes and commands that can be sent.

-# List of attributes
+## List of attributes

-## Robot
+### Robot

 Field | Exemple of format | Description
 --- | --- | ---